rsyslog/rsyslog/source/configuration/modules/imfile.rst

   All matching files in all matching subfolders will work.
-  Note that this may derease performance in imfile depending on how many directories and files are being watched dynamically.
+  Note that this may decrease performance in imfile depending on how many directories and files are being watched dynamically.